Medford revisits options for wastewater upgrades, regionalization

 Faribault Councilor Janna Viscomi suggested that regionalizing with Medford could open avenues to state funding in the future when it comes time to expand the facility, a benefit that would be provided without any “real expense” to the city.

-“What we’d been told is that Medford has a relatively tight system, and what we found was that it is in fact a relatively tight system,” Peterson said during the workshop session Monday.
+“What we’d been told is that Medford has a relatively tight system, and what we found was that it is in fact a relatively tight system,” Peterson said during a Monday workshop.
 “There is really very little unwanted water in the sanitary sewer system.”

 The city also had a comparative study done, largely due to a request from the public to ensure there was a second opinion on Bolton & Menk’s findings of the cost estimates to upgrade the city’s facility.
 Peterson said one of the major differences found in the report was that the size of storage could be reduced, but he felt it would be important to allow that room for flexibility during the costs estimate phase of any potential project.

-By the end of the work session, it was still determined that regionalizing with Faribault would be a significant cost savings for the city of Medford.
-When including the hook up with the Lazy U Community – a 165-unit mobile home community located about a mile from Medford city limits – and the new development, an upgrade to Medford’s current facility would cost an estimated $7,080,000 compared to the estimated project cost of $5,120,000 to connect with Faribault.
-Though the numbers remain in favor of regionalization, Medford councilors agreed there is still a lot to be investigated before making a decision on which route to take.
+By the end of the work session, it was still determined that regionalizing with Faribault would be the most cost effective for the city.
+When including the hook up with the Lazy U Community – a 165-unit mobile home community located about a mile from Medford city limits – and the new development, an upgrade to Medford’s current facility would cost an estimated $7.08 million compared to the estimated project cost of $5.12 million to connect with Faribault.
+Though the numbers remain in favor of regionalization, Medford councilors agreed there is still a lot to be investigated before making a decision.

-“I know it would cost more money to upgrade on our own, but then we wouldn’t be limited by someone or somewhere else,” said Councilor Marie Sexton, who will be exiting the city council come 2021.
+“I know it would cost more money to upgrade on our own, but then we wouldn’t be limited by someone or somewhere else,” said Councilor Marie Sexton.
 “It adds a few more expenses, but we’re not limited to a standstill development either.
 I would hate to push that on the future people of Medford when really the right developments could recoup the costs of the project.”

-The option of connecting with Owatonna’s plant was essentially taken off the table in April 2019 when the council agreed that the $2 million difference between regionalizing with their neighbor to the south compared to their neighbor to the north was enough to eliminate the Owatonna connection as a possibility.
-Peterson stated at the time that Owatonna was not able to provide specific information on where a viable connection point would be for their system.
+The option of connecting with Owatonna’s plant was essentially taken off the table in April 2019 when the council agreed that the $2 million difference between regionalizing with its neighbor to the south compared to their neighbor to the north was enough to eliminate the Owatonna as a possibility.
+Peterson said at the time that Owatonna was not able to provide specific information on where a viable connection point would be for their system.

-Following the workshop session, the Medford City Council held its regular meeting.
-During the meeting, Welti informed the council that after all invoices and requests were paid through the city’s portion of the Coronavirus Aid, Relief, and Economic Security (CARES) Act funding – which totaled $96,737 – an amount of $1,032.02 remained and was transferred to Steele County.

-Also during the regular meeting, the council approved an action authorizing Joe Duncan with Bolton & Menk to meet with Councilor Chad Langeslag and the council-elect to discuss the Main Street reconstruction project.
-Langeslag said the purpose of the meetings would to ensure the three new board members are up to speed on the scope of the project with the hope that they could begin the process, which includes a public hearing as soon as possible in 2021.